Gravitational Redshift for Rapidly Rotating Neutron Stars: Gravitational Redshift for Rotating Neutron Stars

 \subsection{Metric, Fluid Velocity, Definition of Surface}

 The metric for a stationary, axisymmetric spacetime is \citep{1971ApJ...167..359Bardeen}

-where the metric functions $\nu$, $B$, $\omega$, and $\zeta$ depend only the coordinates $\bar{r}$ (the quasi-isotropic radial coordinate) and $\theta$.
-The radial coordinate $r$, defined by $r = \bar{r}B e^{-\nu}$, has the property that circles at constant co-latitude $\theta$ have circumference $2 \pi r$.
+where the metric functions $\nu$, $B$, $\omega$, and $\zeta$ depend only the coordinates $\bar{r}$ (the quasi-isotropic radial coordinate) and $\theta$. {We work in geometrized units where $G=c=1$.} The radial coordinate $r$, defined by $r = \bar{r}B e^{-\nu}$, has the property that circles at constant co-latitude $\theta$ have circumference {$2 \pi r \sin\theta$}.
 In the limit of zero rotation, $r$ is the radial coordinate used in the Schwarzschild metric.
 The metric potential $\nu$ reduces to the Newtonian gravitational potential in the weak field limit.
 The metric potential $\omega$ is the frame-dragging term and corresponds to the angular velocity of a zero angular momentum test particle at any particular location, as measured by an observer at infinity.